bikashamdocs/ansible-nginx-setup/README.md

 # Project Structure

 1. `ansible.cfg` is the configuration file for Ansible.
-It contains settings such as the location of the inventory file and SSH options.
+It contains settings such as the location of the inventory file,private key,role path, extra variable etc.
 2. `inventory/host.ini` is the inventory file that defines the hosts that Ansible will manage.
 It lists the IP addresses or domain names of the hosts and groups them into categories.
 3. `roles/` is a directory that contains all the roles for the Ansible project.
 In this project, there's only one role named nginx.
 4. `site.yml` is the main playbook that will be executed for the entire Ansible project.
 It includes the nginx role.
 5. `group_vars` directory to store environment-specific variable values for your inventory groups.
 This can be useful for defining variables that are specific to certain environments, such as development, staging, and production.

+# Ansible Configuration File

 # Requirements